masyl/cook/doc/roadmap.md

 ## Error handling

+- [MEDIUM] api: ability to control wether errors are : thrown, returned via callback and/or printed out in the output.
 - Better error when miss-using double quotes in funex (will be common mistake)
 - handle funex compilation errors
 - When a tag fails to render, only this tag should be blank or contain an error message (try/catch)